 The Hussars were not mechanized until 1938, a complicated and lengthy process.
 “By April 1938", as the regimental history out it, "all the horses had left the Regiment, except for one charger for each officer.
 But the horses were not immediately succeeded by machines and for about nine months the Regiment knew a period of frustration and uncertainty, with only a few obsolete tracked carriers and half a dozen motor cycles and trucks in which to train itself”.
 By early 1939 they had received some modern carriers and by August they had a number of Light Tanks and Bren carriers.
 But within a month Hitler’s armies would advance on Poland and War would begin.
 Like the Army, the Regiment was seriously under-equipped and its soldiers ill-trained for the new age.
 Major Massey was one of the cavalry officers assigned to give rapid training to the troops at Sandhurst in the early part of the war.
 Another was Geoff Milne who had been wounded early on.
 Neither were said to have been particularly popular, ambling around with their dogs and horses, as Sandhurst was traditionally a Guards haunt and none of these dashed horse chaps were any good.

 At 1100 on 3rd September 1939 Neville Chamberlain wearily declared “a state of war exists between this country and Germany”.
-Few among the Hussars were old enough to have fought in the Great War and thus few can have understood the implications of this terrible declaration.
-The Regiment had been stationed at Binnigton near Scarborough during August but were relocated to their permanent barracks, the Cavalry Barracks at York, in the last week of August.
-It seems likely Bill joined them here at York.
-He seems to have been only part-time with the Regiment at this point but, following the declaration of war, became a full-time officer.
+Few among the 15th/19th King’s Royal Hussars were old enough to have fought in the Great War and thus few can have understood the implications of this terrible declaration.
+The regiment had been stationed at Binnigton near Scarborough during August but were relocated to their permanent barracks, the Cavalry Barracks at York, in the last week of August.
+From here they served as the divisional cavalry reconnaissance regiment for the 3rd Infantry Division.
+Bill probably joined them here at York and, while he seems to have been only part-time with the Regiment at this point , following the declaration of war, he became a full-time officer.
 At York, “tents sprang up like mushrooms on the grass” at the Square in front of the Officer’s Mess.
 The “glistening whiteness” of these tents was “soon dulled by camouflage paint”.
 More than 2,000 men crowded into the Barracks, many from No. 1 Dock Group.
-The Regiments role was to be Divisional Cavalry to 3 Division.
 Here they heard the air sirens for the first time, just practice runs, but essential at a time when most people believed that this would be a war of incessant air raids.
 By the evening of 2nd September “over 300 reservists – all men trained in the days of horses – had rejoined [and] more than double this number were to join in the next week”.
 I presume Bill was among these.
 On 7th September “the last of the horses left the Regiment, when 21 officers’ chargers were dispatched to Melton Mowbray – the end of the friendship between man and horse which had for a hundred and eighty years inspired the work and play of the Regiment”.
 They sat about for the next few weeks, training, training, training, painting the new vehicles and waiting for the War Office to issue them with new equipment.
 A new battle dress arrived – designed to replace the traditional “pants, puttees and spurs”.
 The Colonel of the Regiment, Brigadier General A Courage, DSO, MC, visited the Regiment at the end of the month.

 Above: Bill Rathdonnell and his fellow B-Squadron Officers of the Hussars on a Humber scout car